jonahmarc/Territories/README.md

 # Territories

-### Displays a list of territories that need to be presented in a hierarchical tree structure
+Displays a list of territories in a hierarchical tree structure